keithws/contentful-webhook-listener.js/README.md

 Setup a custom callback that executes on-demand and it will receive the latest version of the Entry, Asset, or Content Type for each `create`, `save`, `autoSave`, `archive`, `unarchive`, or `publish` event in Contentful.
 The `unpublish` and `delete` events in Contentful send a DeletedEntry or DeletedAsset payload.

-See the [Contentful Content Management API][2] documentation for more details webhooks.
+See the [Contentful Content Management API][2] documentation for more details on their webhooks.

-Pair this with [ngork][5] for local development that responds to actions in Contentful or consider the [contentful-webhook-tunnel][6] module which automates the whole process.
+Pair this with [ngork][5] for local development, or a server behind a firewall, that responds to actions in Contentful or consider the [contentful-webhook-tunnel][6] module which automates the whole process.

+If you are looking for a ruby gem with similar functionality, check out [contentful-webhook-listener](https://github.com/contentful/contentful-webhook-listener.rb).

 ## Install